sierrajulietromeo/PRG1-DFP-JS/README.md

 # Task 2 - Data File Parser

-* Create a single function.
+* You have been given the skeleton for a function called `parsefile`.
 The function must be capable of 'parsing' a UTF-8 encoded, plain text formatted file (see ```datafile.csv``` in the left-hand-side pane, semi-colon delimited).

 * The function expects three parameters, two mandatory (the source ‘input’ file location and the exported ‘output’ file location), and an optional ‘delimiter’ with a semicolon default value.